Raspberry Crumble Bars

 - Pour the raspberry mixture into the pan and then crumble the remaining dough on top.

-- Bake for 10 minutes then remove and let cool completely before slicing the bars.
+- Bake for another 18-22 minutes or until the top is golden brown then remove and let cool completely before slicing the bars.

 Notes